 The following is a brief summary of SEED.
 Complete details regarding the program are contained in the SEED Manual and Contract.
 Parents are encouraged to refer to the Manual and Contract for information regarding the rules and conditions governing enrollment in the SEED Program.

-The SEED sites are staffed by district employees with an adult to student ratio of 2:28.
+SEED sites are staffed by district employees with an adult to student ratio of 2:28.
 All employees have received First Aid, CPR training and receive regular staff development.
 Subsidized care is available at Avaxat and E Hale Curran Elementary.
-For subsidized service contact Annette Dolan, 951-304-1623 ext.
-2147.
+For subsidized service contact Michelle De La Rosa, (951) 304-1623 ext.
+2166.

-A Full day, full year State Preschool program is available at the Child Development Center, 24300 Las Brisas Road, North, Murrieta.
+A full day, full year child developmentally appropriate program for children 30-60 months is available at the Child Development Center, 24300 Las Brisas Road, North, Murrieta.
 Families must meet State income and need eligibility requirements.

-1996 American School Board Journal Magna Award Recipient - recogizing outstanding programs in school governance.
+1996 American School Board Journal Magna Award Recipient - recognizing outstanding programs in school governance.

 The Murrieta Valley Unified School District Parent Center offers a number of low or no cost parenting programs, classes and a library with books, videos, audios and phamplets on parenting, child development and other specialty topics.
 The Parent Center mission is to provide high quality educational support services to parents, professionals, and community members living and working in Southwest Riverside County.
 Basic and advanced parenting classes are available and child care is available during some classes.